constantin9845/file-lock/README.md

 Encrypt individual files using the AES block cipher

 ### To Do
-- WINDOWS fix creating output directory in getOutputPath()
-- add option/logic to use own key

 - implement directory encryption
 - refine logic / split up encryption process